How to take advantage of your TFSA room

 How to check your TFSA contribution room

-Investment choices for your TFSA
+Investment choices in your TFSA

 - Mutual funds

 - Guaranteed Investment Certificates (GICs)